Seeking Performers for HANDBAG

 In different rooms, remnants of parties the night before are cleared away.
 A woman sits in her bedroom dreaming, as she gets up a beat begins, and the sound of a classic dance track fills the air.
 She puts down her handbag and begins to dance…

 THEIR MOST OBEDIENT SERVANT came to a close at HAREWOOD HOUSE, YORKSHIRE.

 Their Most Obedient Servant was a two-part installation celebrating Harewood’s Chippendale collection.

 Family Tree occupied the centre of the Courtyard (the 18th century stables), and was in situ until 04 November 2018.
-Here, Pilgrim re-imagined a previous installation to connect with Chippendale, his family, and his craft; a conception of Thomas Chippendale, inspired by his love of wood, dreaming of his own family tree.
+Here, Geraldine re-imagined a previous installation to connect with Chippendale, his family, and his craft; a conception of Thomas Chippendale, inspired by his love of wood, dreaming of his own family tree.

 Root and Branch, The other element in the installation came to a close on 4 September 2018.
 This work was positioned in the Terrace Gallery, and laid bare the connection between the grandest finished piece of furniture, and the raw material and energy of its source; wood from the tree.